About 18th Street Arts Center

 - We honor solidarity with the marginalized and disenfranchised, and work to center traditionally decentered voices with a sense of humility.

 - We recognize all forms of knowledge, and refuse to rank expertise over experience, the universal over the local, and the absolute over the idiosyncratic.
-We favor inclusive, expanse, and generative zones of inquiry.
+We favor inclusive, expansive, and generative zones of inquiry.
 (2)

 - We work towards nonexploitative, sustainable processes and practices that reconnect us with the Earth and to one another.
 (3)